CoinWeek Ancient Coin Series by Mike Markowitz …..

 Ptolemy II was born in 308 BCE on the Aegean island of Cos, where his parents were engaged in the complex struggle against the other Successors of Alexander.

 He is known by the epithet Philadelphus (“sibling-loving”) because he married his full sister, Arsinoë II (ar-SIN-oh-ee) aged 43, in 273 BCE.

 Philadelphus continued the issue of his father’s high-quality silver coinage, with the same design, at a variety of mints in Phoenicia, Palestine, and Cyprus, as well as Alexandria.

 According to legend, for his vast Alexandria library, Philadelphus commissioned the first Greek translation of the Hebrew Bible.

 His most memorable achievement was the construction of Alexandria’s great lighthouse, the Pharos, one of the Seven Wonders of the ancient world.
-Standing over 100 meters (330 feet) tall, the granite and limestone tower took twelve years to build, at a cost of 800 talents.
-Although repeatedly damaged by earthquakes, parts of it stood until 1480 and it appears on a number of Roman coins struck at Alexandria under the empire.
+Standing over 100 meters (330 feet) tall, the granite and limestone tower took 12 years to build, at a cost of 800 talents.
+Although repeatedly damaged by earthquakes, parts of it stood until 1480 CE and it appears on a number of Roman coins struck at Alexandria under the empire.